 In the broadcast industry, cloud adoption continues to rise.
 About 85% of buyers plan to deploy cloud technology in the next three years, according to a recent IABM survey.
 In particular, content hosting and delivery over IP is migrating to the AWS, Microsoft and other webscale service providers.
 Responding to market dynamics on workflow, formats, cost and customer demand, content is also finding its way to the cloud for virtualized production and distribution.

 What are the specific advantages of Cloud TV Streaming for TV service providers?

 1. Business Agility

 One of the biggest benefits of Cloud TV streaming is how it is responsive to changes in market demands.
-As most, if not all of a cloud platform has been virtualized, adding new features is possible at much faster pace than with legacy technologies.
+As most, if not all of a cloud platform has been virtualized, adding new features is possible at a much faster pace than with legacy technologies.

 Cloud platforms, especially cloud native platforms are often designed and developed with a modular approach.
 One approach utilizes microservices architecture, and builds the platform in smaller independent services.
 Each new service or feature can then be released independently, instead of waiting for a full release of all the new services at once.

 Another enabler of ongoing delivery is the DevOps methodology, in which developers and operational teams are merged into a single team across the entire application lifecycle, from development and test to deployment to operations.
 By reducing the design-develop-test-release cycle into one of continuous releases, DevOps allows ongoing delivery.